-In this blog, we are going to share you a general idea on how much of elevation you are going to cover during this trek.
-Reading this blog can help you out on clearing any doubts about the elevation profile about Everest Base Camp.
+In this blog, we are going to share with you a general idea of how much elevation you are going to cover during this trek.
+Reading this blog can help you out in clearing any doubts about the elevation profile of Everest Base Camp.

 The first thing you need to know, Everest Base Camp is elevated at an altitude of 5,380 meters above sea level.
-So, you need to make up your mind that you are going to reach that altitude within 7 to 8 days depending on the package you chose and start preparing for that.
-Here’s the detail how you are going to hike up to that altitude.
+So, you need to make up your mind that you are going to reach that altitude within 7 to 8 days depending on the package you chose, and start preparing for that.
+Here is the detail of how you are going to hike up to that altitude.

-Before you start you trek you need to arrive Kathmandu which is elevated at 1400 meter.
-Which is the lowest elevation you are going to be while on this trek?
+Before you start your trek you need to arrive in Kathmandu which is elevated at 1400 meters.
+Which is the lowest elevation you are going to be a while on this trek?
 On the other day, you will be at Lukla which is elevated at 2,860 meters.
 There will be no major difference in air pressure, but the air around here can be cold compared to Kathmandu.

 The elevation will keep increasing until you reach the Base Camp.
 Once you are at Namche Bazar you will get acclimatization day.
-It will help you adjust with the elevation minimizing any risk on higher altitude.
+It will help you adjust to the elevation minimizing any risk at higher altitudes.
 On the next day, you will be hiking to Tengboche gaining an altitude of 400-500 meters.
 Tengboche is elevated at an altitude of 3,860 meters.

-After acclimatization day there will always be less elevation to gain so that it helps you adjust with the air more precisely.
+After acclimatization day there will always be less elevation to gain it helps you adjust to the air more precisely.
 From Dingboche, you will be going upward towards Lobuche which is elevated at 4,940 meters.
 It means you will only gain about 400 meters of elevation.

 From here you need to gain about 400 meters of elevation to reach base camp.
 Since the climate will be a lot colder in base camp, so we have minimized the altitude you need to gain.
 It makes the trek more effective and decreases any kind of issues which will help minimize any casualties.

-Once you reach Everest base camp we will return to Gorakshep for the night stay.
-The next day you will hike to Kalapatthar which is elevated higher compared to base camp.
-You will be gaining about 500 meters elevation to reach Kalapatthar.
+Once you reach Everest base camp we will return to Gorakshep for the night's stay.
+The next day you will hike to Kalapatthar which is elevated higher compared to the base camp.
+You will be gaining about 500 meters in elevation to reach Kalapatthar.
 Then you will be returning to Pheriche which is elevated at 4,731 meters.
-Starting from this day you will be descending downhill which means you will start going towards lower altitude.
+Starting from this day you will be descending downhill which means you will start going towards a lower altitude.

 From Pheriche, you will hike to Namche Bazar and back to Lukla.
 From Lukla, you will be returning to Kathmandu on the flight.
 In short, while on this trek you will gain about 4,145 meters of altitude on which you will gain a total of 2,700 meters of elevation by hiking.